What is heat rash or prickly heat?

 - redness and mild swelling of the affected area.

 Symptoms of heat rash last two to three days and generally clear up without any further treatment.
+However, you will need treatment if the rash gets infected.

 Read more about other summer skin rashes.